 You may be shocked or saddened to learn that your child is picking on other children, especially if they don’t display that kind of behavior at home.
 Fortunately, you can take steps to help your child stop bullying.

 The most important thing is for you to deal with it immediately.
 Delay can lead to more aggressive or antisocial behavior.
-Being a bully can also interfere with your child’s performance at school and their ability to make meaningful friendships.
+Being a bully can also interfere with your child’s performance at school and their ability to make meaningful friendships and develop social skills.

 Address the Bullying Right Away